RyanJTalbot/project-db-main/README.md

 in a new terminal cd to `frontend/moodful` with `cd frontend` then `cd moodful` in the terminal you might have to type `npm i` again followed by `npm start`

+---

+when wanting to start app after running the above setup. cd into frontend and moodful and type npm start

+in a new terminal; in the root folder type npm start